MontrealAI/AGIJobsv1/README.md

   multisig or custom signing flow before toggling `--execute`.
 - CLI overrides accept ENS names (`--ens.agentRoot`) or pre-computed hashes (`--ens.agentRootHash`), making it simple to flip `alphaEnabled` with the correct root hash without editing JSON by hand.
+- The console now surfaces the `alphaAgent` alias configuration so `alpha.agent.agi.eth` and the base `agent.agi.eth` namespace can be kept in sync.
+Provide `--ens.alphaAgentRoot` / `--ens.alphaAgentRootHash` to override the derived alias, or `--ens.alphaAgentEnabled=false` to temporarily suspend the wildcard while keeping the primary agent root intact.

 ### IdentityRegistry emergency console